 The mission of the Department of History and Government is to teach students to recognize, analyze, and engage the central issues of human existence in a historical and political context and, as citizens, pursue integration of faith in learning and living.
 Consistent with this mission, the Department of History and Government provides a theoretical foundation and practical experience in preparation for a wide range of career opportunities.
-Positions in public and private education, public service, public safety, law enforcement, ministry, higher education, and graduate study in various fields including law, political science, and history are supported by the Department.
+Positions in public and private education, public service, public safety, law enforcement, ministry, higher education, non-profit and graduate study in various fields including law, political science, and history are supported by the Department.
+Public administration graduate programs within the department develop in-service practitioners for a range of international and domestic professions within the public and non-profit sectors.